jsdotlua/jest-lua/docs/docs/Configuration.md

 Default: `{<rootDir>}`

-A list of paths to directories that Jest Roblox should use to search for files in.
+A list of paths to directories that Jest Lua should use to search for files in.

-There are times where you only want Jest Roblox to search in a single sub-directory (such as cases where you have a `src/` directory in your repo), but prevent it from accessing the rest of the repo.
+There are times where you only want Jest Lua to search in a single sub-directory (such as cases where you have a `src/` directory in your repo), but prevent it from accessing the rest of the repo.

 ### `setupFiles` \[array&lt;ModuleScript&gt;]
 <a href='https://jestjs.io/docs/27.x/configuration#setupfiles-array' target="_blank"><img alt='Jest' src='img/jestjs.svg'/></a>  <img alt='API change' src='img/apichange.svg'/>